-The lily-white strategy was effective in all of the Deep South, as the figures in this study will show, but it was strongest in Mississippi and Alabama.
+The other issues of the campaign undoubtedly entered into the outcome in the Deep South, as the figures in this study will show, but it was strongest in Mississippi and Alabama.
 In both, support of Senator Goldwater by white leaders was virtually unanimous.
 In Alabama, of course, voters were not able to vote for the Democratic candidate, but chose between the Republican candidate and a slate of unpledged electors controlled by Governor George Wallace.
 Governor Wallace was left with the Alabama Democrats in the shambles of a Republican sweep which, in the election of five freshmen Republican congressmen, destroyed nearly a century of seniority for three conservative Democratic congressmen, and put the GOP in charge of ten county courthouses.
 Probably only in his battles against school desegregation has Governor Wallace served better the cause he was against.

 In all five states that went Republican, the Goldwater cause was helped (and the race issue emphasized) by defections of politicians noted through the decades as leaders in the southern resistance to equal citizenship for Negroes.
 Others of this stripe refused to work for the Democratic ticket.
-In Georgia, this refusal by U. S. Senator Richard Russell, and, to an almost equal extent, U. S. Senator Herman Talmadge, was considered probably crucial to defeat of their party, despite strenuous work for the ticket by Governor Carl Sanders.
+In Georgia, this refusal by U.S. Senator Richard Russell, and, to an almost equal extent, U.S. Senator Herman Talmadge, was considered probably crucial to dedefeat of their party, despite strenuous work for the ticket by Governor Carl Sanders.